57th Street station (IND Sixth Avenue Line): Renovation and service changes

 Under the 2015–2019 MTA Capital Plan, the station underwent a complete overhaul as part of the Enhanced Station Initiative and was entirely closed for several months.
 Updates included cellular service, Wi-Fi, USB charging stations, interactive service advisories and maps.
 In January 2018, the NYCT and Bus Committee recommended that Judlau Contracting receive the $125 million contract for the renovations of 57th and 23rd Streets on the IND Sixth Avenue Line; 28th Street on the IRT Lexington Avenue Line, and 34th Street–Penn Station on the IRT Broadway–Seventh Avenue Line and IND Eighth Avenue Line.
 However, the MTA Board temporarily deferred the vote for these packages after city representatives refused to vote to award the contracts.
 The contract was put back for a vote in February, where Judlau's contract was ultimately approved.
 The station was closed for renovations on July 9, 2018, and reopened on December 19, 2018.

 In June 2021, Turkish developer Sedesco released plans for a 1,100 ft supertall skyscraper at 41-47 West 57th Street, within the nearby Billionaires' Row.
-The developer plans to construct two elevators—one between the street and the mezzanine, and one between the mezzanine and the platform—at the 57th Street station to make it compliant with the Americans with Disabilities Act of 1990.
-In exchange, Sedesco would receive additional floor area for its skyscraper as part of the MTA's Zoning for Accessibility program.
+The developer funded and constructed two elevators—one between the street and the mezzanine, and one between the mezzanine and the platform—at the 57th Street station to make it compliant with the Americans with Disabilities Act of 1990.
+In exchange, Sedesco received additional floor area for its skyscraper as part of the MTA's Zoning for Accessibility program.
 The plans were confirmed in December 2021, and construction began shortly afterward.
-The elevator between the street and the mezzanine will be constructed on the southwestern corner of 56th Street and Sixth Avenue.
-The project is funded by Sedesco.
+The elevators opened in June 2026.

 From August 28, 2023, through April 1, 2024, F trains were rerouted via the 53rd Street Tunnel between Queens and Manhattan due to track replacement and other repairs in the 63rd Street Tunnel.
 The M train was rerouted from the 53rd Street Tunnel, running to a temporary northern terminus at 57th Street.
 In 2023, a short barrier was installed at the center of the platforms to reduce the probability of passengers being pushed into the tracks.
-On December 8, 2025, the M train serving the station on weekdays during the day, running via the 63rd Street Tunnel.
-The F train running via the 53rd Street Tunnel during the day, operating via the 63rd Street Tunnel during weekends and nights.
+On December 8, 2025, the M train began serving the station on weekdays during the day, running via the 63rd Street Tunnel.
+The F train began running via the 53rd Street Tunnel during the day, operating via the 63rd Street Tunnel during weekends and nights.